Table of contents

 set-up-consent-settings-on-facebook-pixel-tag-gtm

 Go to the tag where you want to add additional consent and check Require additional consent for tag to fire under Consent settings.
-The most commonly used (and the ones you often need as the only ones) are ad_storage and analytics_storage.
-You choose ad_storage when it comes to tags that deal with tracking, for example, ads (ads) and you choose analytics_storage when it comes to tracking statistics, such as google analytics, for example.
+The most commonly used (and often the only ones you need) are ad_storage and analytics_storage.
+You choose ad_storage when it comes to tags that deal with tracking such as ads (ads) and you choose analytics_storage when it comes to tracking statistics, such as google analytics.
 In the case of the Facebook Pixel, we choose ad_storage.

-Once you have created the Cookiebot Tag in Google Tag Manager, you need to add another script to your website to make the consent mode work properly.
+Once you've created the Cookiebot Tag in Google Tag Manager, you still need to add a script to your website for Consent Mode to work properly.
 How to do this?
 Check out this blog.

-We are going to manually add Consent Mode in server Container.
-For this we use the various variables including the new V2 consent states.
-We will send these along with the Google Tag to the Server Container and in the Server Container we will use variables added to triggers to ensure that tags are sent at the appropriate consent level.
+We are going to manually add Consent Mode in server container.
+For this we use the different variables including the new V2 consent states.
+We will send these along with the Google Tag to the server container and in the server container we will use variables added to triggers to ensure that tags are sent at the correct consent level.

 Note!
-For all Google products (Google Ads, GA4 Etc. ), you do not need to add additional settings in the Server Container.
+For all Google products (Google Ads, GA4 Etc. ) you don't need to add any additional settings in the Server Container.
 So you only need to set up the Google products in the web container.

 The permission banner collects user choices and sends them to the server via the Google tag and permission parameters in an HTTP request, then Google product tags adjust the data types and amounts sent based on user preferences.